DAVAO DE ORO

 The province has rich deposits of metallic and non-metallic mineral resources.
 Metallic resources include gold, silver, copper and iron among others with both large and small-scale mining operations present.
 Total revenues of (Php) 98,495,748.55 million pesos was generated from these mineral resources as of 2015.
 Small-scale mining is more on gold and silver extraction and or exploration.
 Due to the huge reserves of gold in its municipalities, the Mines and GeoSciences Bureau (MGB) declared Davao de Oro Province as the Gold District in the Davao Region.

-Davao de Oro has a total population of 736,107 (2015 Census of Philippine Households and is the second most populous province in Davao Region.
-Its population density of 158 persons per square kilometer is the third highest among provinces in the region.
-The Annual Population Growth Rate (APGR) of 1.60 percent (2000-2015 intercensal years) is the second fastest among five (5) provinces in the region.
+Davao de Oro has a total population of 767,547 (Philippine 2020 Census of Population and Housing) and is the second most populous province in Davao Region.
+The Annual Population Growth Rate (APGR) of 0.88 percent (2015-2020 intercensal years) is the second fastest among five (5) provinces in the region.

 Of the total household population in the province, 51.41 percent reported Cebuano or Bisaya as their ethnicity.
 Other ethnic groups are Boholano, Mansaka, Hiligaynon/Ilonggo, Mandaya, Dibabawon, Waray, Ilocano, and Davaweño.